MohcineProject/Ecosystem-simulation/README.md

     0 < max speed reductor < 1
     0 < max resistance < 1

-The creatures' colors correspond to their behaviors.

 To modify other parameters of Bestioles such as the number of Bestioles or other parameters, access and edit the corresponding values directly in the appropriate .cpp files.